NFA Gun Trusts for Maine and Massachusetts - Red Dog Legal

 Our trust uses an assignment page, which provides more privacy from the prying eyes at the ATF.
 A schedule of assets requires you to provide a full list of firearms and accessories owned by the trust whenever you submit a Form 1 or Form 4 application to the ATF.

-What NFA Items Can I Own in Massachusetts?
+What NFA Items Are Legal/Can I Own in Massachusetts?

 Massachusetts residents who have a close friend or family member in Maine or New Hampshire, can appoint that friend or family member as a trustee, who can acquire suppressors on behalf of the NFA trust, and which can be used and enjoyed by trustees in Maine or New Hampshire.
-The suppressor cannot enter the Commonwealth of Massachusetts, however.
+Keep in mind: the suppressor cannot enter Massachusetts, however.

-What NFA Items Can I Own in Maine, New Hampshire, and Vermont?
+What NFA Items Are Legal/Can I Own in Maine, New Hampshire, and Vermont?

 In Maine, Vermont, and New Hampshire, all NFA items are legal (silencers/suppressors, SBRs, short barreled shotguns, machine guns, Destructive Devices, and AOWs).
 Hunting with a suppressor is now legal in Maine, subject to purchase of an additional permit.